How Asthma Develops in Children

 It is likely that your child will not develop asthma even if he or she wheezes as an infant.

-- About 15% of infants who wheeze develop persistent wheezing and asthma.
-2
+- About 15 out of 100 infants who wheeze develop persistent wheezing and asthma.2

-- About 60% of infants who wheeze no longer wheeze by age 6.
-2
+- About 60 out of 100 infants who wheeze no longer wheeze by age 6.2

-- About 50% of preschool-age children who wheeze have persistent asthma later in childhood.
-3
+- About 50 out of 100 preschool-age children who wheeze have persistent asthma later in childhood.3

 It is also hard to predict whether your child's asthma will continue into the teen years or adulthood.

 - Asthma seems to continue into the teen years in children who have moderate to severe asthma.
-If your child has moderate asthma, he or she may have moderate asthma as an adult.
-1 In one study, 75% of children diagnosed with severe asthma continued to have asthma as adults.
-4
+If your child has moderate to severe asthma, he or she may have asthma as an adult.1

 - Covar RA, et al. (2012).
 Allergic disorders.
 In WW Hay Jr et al., eds., Current Diagnosis and Treatment: Pediatrics, 21st ed., pp. 1123–1157.